frodosghost/murderghosts/chapters/murderghosts.md

 “Oh, just over here, by the wall.”
 She pointed and I tried to follow her hand through the shadows and dark.
 I wanted to see her parents.
 Comfort of human voices.
 There was some shoes on the edge of the light, so I took a few steps closer towards them.

 They were not sleeping, nor were they sitting.
 Two bodies, old flesh clung to the bones of the long-since dead.
 I dropped the torch.
 “My parents died on holidays.
 They were scared by what they found in the Lower Parts.”
 The light shone against the wall a little less, the flame was starting to flicker out against the cold floor.
-My shadow danced on the wall, a flickering dim-blackness that faded into the black.
+My shadow danced on the wall, a flickering dim-blackness that faded.

-It was in the last yellow light that I saw the Murderghost, I think it was a Murderghost.
+It was in the last of the yellow light that I saw the Murderghost.
+I think it was a Murderghost.
 It had long arms, that were stretched out towards me, with thin fingers clawing at the end.
-It had no jaw, only a wordless cry that was the last sound that I take with me in between worlds.
-A puff of wind, and something cold wrapped around my neck.
+It had no jaw, only a wordless cry, a shriek that froze my heart, and welcomed me into eternity.
+A puff of wind, and I felt the cold wrap around my neck.
 Long, thin and cold.

-“This is my friend, Alisa.
-She was married to my father’s great grandfather.
+“This is my friend, Alisa.”
+The girl said.
+“She was married to my father’s great grandfather.
 She was the first be stuck down here.”
-The girl said, but I couldn’t see her anymore, the shadows consumed everything.
+But I couldn’t see her anymore.

+The Murderghost had no eyes.
+Shadows consumed everything.

 A scream started, it sounded like it was from another world.

 And then, I could not feel the cold anymore.

 It was not cold anymore.